-A: I live in North Attleboro, MA and I spend a lot of time in Providence, Rhode Island and Portland, Maine with my family.
-But that doesn’t limit the area I cover for weddings!
+A: I live in Thomaston, Maine, but that doesn't limit the area I cover for weddings!

 Q: How do I contact you?

-A: You can call me at 508.463.8138 or e-mail me at email@example.com.
-I’m available on weekdays from 9 AM to 8 PM for a free consult to discuss your needs, and by appointment on weekends.
+A: You can call me at 207-593-2092 or e-mail me at email@example.com.
+I'm available by appointment.
 Alternatively, there is a contact link in the main menu of this website which will take you to a form where all information can be entered for your event.
 If you contact me this way, I will send you an e-mail confirming availability for your event and providing additional information about my services.
-On weekends, especially during the busy wedding season, it may be faster to call Heather, my business manager (and wife), at 508.463.8498 to confirm my availability and to schedule a brief consult with me.

-Q: How do I commision you for my wedding?
+Q: How do I commission you for my wedding?

 A: First, we need to confirm my availability for your wedding date and discuss your specific needs.
-After a brief consultation, I can send you an electronic contract reflecting our agreed upon commision.
-To formally book me for your wedding day, a 33% deposit of the total commision is required.
+After a brief consultation, I can send you an electronic contract reflecting our agreed upon commission.
+To formally book me for your wedding day, a 35% deposit of the total commission is required.
 It is due immediately along with the electronically signed contract to hold the date.
 Mark Andrew Photography can accept personal checks, along with credit cards for all payments.

 Q: Do you photograph engagement sessions and rehearsal dinners?

 A: Yes.
 I am available for engagement sessions, rehearsal dinners and other journalistic opportunities.
-These can be booked separately, and are also included in some of my standard commisions.
+These can be booked separately, and are also included in some of my standard commissions.

 Q. What type of equipment do you use?